 David Wilson, LLB (Hons.), FRSA, FRGS, Chairman of Governors

 David Wilson became a Governor of Forest School in December 2012 and Chairman in 2016.
 He is also a member of the Finance and General Purposes Committee.

-He is a solicitor and accredited mediator and works at Goldman Sachs in London as Managing Director and Senior Counsel.
+David is a solicitor and accredited mediator and works at Goldman Sachs in London as Managing Director and Senior Counsel.
 Prior to joining Goldman Sachs, David was a partner at Simmons & Simmons, specialising in litigation and working at its offices in London, Hong Kong and Abu Dhabi.

 David was educated at Forest, the University of Southampton and the College of Law.
 Formerly a member of the Audit Committee of The Law Society of England and Wales and the Advisory Board of the NSPCC, he is currently a trustee of the Goldman Sachs UK Retirement Fund, a Liveryman and Freeman of the City of London.
 He was also formerly the Chair and is now a Trustee of a large multi-Academy trust.